Work

 Same behaviour, smaller surface.

-A significant share of investor browsing on VentureCrowd happened on mobile — which made designing for mobile a product decision, not just a responsive detail.
-Filter chips, the live count, and the reset action all carried over — same model, no separate mode.
-Investors who started browsing on desktop and finished on the train didn't have to relearn anything.
+A large share of investor browsing on VentureCrowd happened on mobile, which made designing for it a product decision rather than a responsive afterthought.
+The chips, live count, and reset action behaved the same way on smaller screens.
+Investors who started on desktop and finished on the train didn't have to relearn anything.

 Mobile filtering — active chips and live countMobile filtering — empty state and reset